 History

-The Federated Farmers of New Zealand (Waikato Provincial District) Incorporated was established by a group of individual farmers in 1954 to operate as a provincial district of Federated Farmers of New Zealand Inc.
+Following the establishment of Federated Farmers of New Zealand (Waikato Provincial District) in 1945 and its incorporation in 1954, the organisation has long been a strong advocate for regional rural interests as a provincial district of Federated Farmers of New Zealand Inc.

 By 1984/85 Federated Farmers was busy solving farmers' problems.
-This was a time of high interest rates and a government that was not entirely supportive of farming.
-The need to focus on this led to less focus on maintaining the building asset.
+This was a time of high interest rates and economic policies that were not entirely supportive of farming.
+Maintenance of the building asset became a secondary consideration.

 The existing organisation changed its constitution and name to become the Waikato Federated Farmers Charitable Society and took over the building and significant debt.
-These changes allowed for a new business focus and along with strong leadership, debt was paid down while also carrying out significant repairs and maintenance on the building.
-The success of these developments eventually resulted in an income stream to allow for a modest Charitable Distributions Policy to begin.
+These changes allowed for a new business focus by a dedicated group of Trustees.
+Effective management and strong leadership enabled debt to be paid down once significant repairs and maintenance were carried out on the building.
+The success of this property-focused approach eventually resulted in an income stream that allowed modest charitable distributions to begin.

-In 2017, a strategic review to ensure compliance with the Charities Act led to the formation of the current Charitable Trust, Waikato Farmers Trust.
+In 2017, a strategic review to ensure compliance with the Charities Act led to the formation of the current charitable entity, the Waikato Farmers Trust.

 Waikato Farmers Trust aspires to uphold the objectives of its founding members, to protect, foster and advance the interests of farming in the Waikato region while supporting research, education and the well-being of rural communities.